Psychiatrists & Medication

 Dr. Janene Luther Szpak is a board-certified Psychiatric Mental Health Nurse Practitioner with nearly twenty-five years of experience providing patients with mental health services.
 Her goal is to improve overall wellness.

-When you meet with our psychiatrist, you can expect the following:
+When you meet with our medication provider, you can expect the following:

 - A thorough diagnostic evaluation to specify the nature of your symptoms

 - An emphasis on treating you- or your loved one- personally, as an individual who is suffering and not just as a group of symptoms or a disorder